 How well they listen, their level of empathy: Does this manager seem capable of taking into account the needs and wishes of the team members?
 Of understanding your career path?
 Of seeing things from your perspective?

 Ability to trust, to delegate: Does the manager know how to trust their team?
 Do they give them the space and the means to carry out their tasks?
-Or is the manager a control freak or micro-manager?
+Or is the manager a control freak or a micro-manager?
 What management processes have they been able to put in place?

 Vision, reliability, stress management: Does the manager know where they are headed?
 Do they seem reliable and stable?
 Do they know how to manage stress so as not to pass it on to their team?
 Management inconsistencies and mood swings can become problematic in the long term.